 And when I turned 30, I flipped out and realized that, while I had a bunch of cool experiences under my belt, my entire life had taken place in Ohio.
 And I love my state, but I decided it was time for a geographic change, so I packed up and moved to California.

-Q. When you moved out to California to go full-time doing stand-up comedy, what were the specific steps you took to make that happen?
+Q. When you moved out to California to do stand-up comedy full-time, what specific steps did you take to make that happen?

 A. Getting a little more granular, I think there are two things that people need to do if they are in a current job and looking to do something else.